 What’s the best mask for Walt Disney World?

 We have bought many masks.
-As of February 2021, health experts are recommending better face masks.
-Accordingly, I’ve switched to using the Powecom KN95 Face Mask in the parks.
+The one we’re using now is the Powecom KN95 Face Mask in the parks.
 The CDC has provided guidance on their use and testing results for over 120 KN95 masks.

 After doing some research, I opted for the Powecom masks due to their high performance (over 99% filtration efficacy in testing results) and scratch-off anti-counterfeit label on the package that provides codes to verify authenticity on the company website.
 Additionally, they’re comfortable, offer a snug fit, and are relatively inexpensive by KN95 standards.